 For more information, contact firstname.lastname@example.org.

 Recruiting talented community college students is important to Muhlenberg.
-While part-time students and adult learners, age 23 and over, are not eligible for the PTK Scholarship program, the College’s Wescoe School for Continuing Education offers programs especially for these students.
+While part-time students and adult learners, age 23 and over, are not eligible for the PTK Scholarship program, the College’s School of Continuing Studies offers programs especially for these students.
 For more information about part-time and adult-learner programs, please call 484-664-3300.

 About Muhlenberg College: